 It is unlawful for a prospective employer or recruitment agent to make false or misleading representations to a prospective employee.
-This is particularly relevant in today's competitive labour market where employers provide incentives to attract the best employees, but may not always honour their promises.
-Maurice Blackburn's employment lawyers regularly provide advice to clients about misleading and deceptive conduct.
+This is particularly relevant in today's competitive business and employment market where companies provide incentives to attract the best people, but may not always honour their promises.
+Maurice Blackburn's expert executive employment lawyers regularly provide advice to clients about misleading and deceptive conduct.

-The Competition and Consumer Act 2010 (Cth) provides protection for prospective employees including executives against misleading and deceptive conduct.
-The provision of the Act cover the availability, nature or terms and conditions of employment, or any other matter relating to the employment, or a company's financial status, including profitability and risk, or other material aspect of any business activity of the company that proposes to engage the prospective employee.
+The Competition and Consumer Act 2010 (Cth) provides protection for employees, including executives, against misleading and deceptive conduct.
+The provisions of the Act cover the availability, nature or terms and conditions of employment and remuneration, or any other matter relating to the employment.
+This includes representations regarding a company's financial status or prospects, including profitability and risk, or other material aspect of any business activity of the company that proposes to engage the prospective employee.

 If you have been misled or deceived about the terms and conditions of your employment, earnings or career progress, you may have a claim against you employer and there are a number of possible solutions that we can help you achieve.